Aterlone/th.com/content/posts/S1ngularity.md

 ---

+## Non-Technical Overview

+In late August 2025, a widely-used software tool for developers called **Nx** was briefly compromised in what is known as a **supply-chain attack**.
+Instead of directly attacking users, the perpetrators managed to publish malicious versions of Nx that could secretly steal sensitive information from the computers of developers who installed them.

+The malware, named **S1ngularity**, targeted computers running Linux or macOS, looking for private keys, wallet files, and access tokens—information that could allow attackers to access online accounts, cryptocurrency wallets, or software repositories.
+It could also disrupt users by forcing their computers to shut down automatically.

+Nx maintainers responded quickly.
+Within hours, the malicious packages were removed, publishing tokens were revoked, and guidance was issued to help developers clean their systems.
+Despite the rapid response, the attack affected thousands of developers worldwide and demonstrated how even trusted software tools can be used as a vector to compromise sensitive data.

+**Key Points:**

+- Attackers used the **trust in Nx packages** to reach developers.
+- Malware exfiltrated data silently to public repositories.
+- Developers and organizations had to rotate credentials and audit systems to recover.
+- The incident highlights the importance of **supply-chain security** and monitoring of software dependencies.

+---

 ## How the Malware Spread: Nx Supply-Chain Attack

 The initial infection vector was a **compromise of the Nx JavaScript/TypeScript tooling ecosystem**: